 work space: a magical place where a certain seventeen year old girl goes to unleash her wild and spiraling thoughts and artwork

 My body will no longer apologize.
 I am an anomaly of soft curves made from proudly eaten cupcakes, i am skin made of the earth from the world’s first civilizations. my hair with its tangled forests bows down to no comb or brush. it is the dominant trait from the blood of my ancestors, warriors and lion hearted girls. my head sits just high enough to balance this crown. my hips hold my jeans up and guide my swagger.
 My feet with their calloused bottoms tell the stories of midnight dances in the street and every tree that I have climbed and fallen out of while trying to prove to my brothers that girls are strong too, the puncture wounds from my sewing needle are battle scars from the war of living my stretch marks map out my journey these scars are embellishments decorating my shoulders and thighs reminding me to keep struggling but also that it’s okay to be vulnerable.
 And my small hands can’t completely fix everything I’ve broken, but they’re learning .
 My eyes are wide with pupils that are floating in an exosphere nearing heaven. they are searching for God, for beauty that scratches deeper than any manicured hand could.
 My teeth are switchblades shaving to a point every word that I spit.
 They open up to the temple of this body.
 So don’t ask if I’ll close the space.
-And though this body may be just a cloak for this soul, it has taught this soul many things. i must forgive myself now for betraying my body for the voices of an adopted culture that told me freedom comes from beauty that is silken and bears a straight nose. i must undo the white flag of surrender than binds my immigrant mouth. for my beauty will no longer surrender, and my body will no longer apologize.@3 months ago with 1 note
+And though this body may be just a cloak for this soul, it has taught this soul many things. i must forgive myself now for betraying my body for the voices of an adopted culture that told me freedom comes from beauty that is silken and bears a straight nose. i must undo the white flag of surrender than binds my immigrant mouth. for my beauty will no longer surrender, and my body will no longer apologize.@9 months ago with 4 notes

 I’ve always believed it to be true when Jesus said remove the plank from your eye before reaching for the speck of dust in your neighbor’s.